aaronbloomfield/pdr/labs/lab01/lab01.md

    LifeCycle.cpp, LifeCycle.h, and TestLifeCycle.cpp

 ### Post-lab ###
-1. See details in postlab document
+1. See details in the postlab section, below
 2. For this lab you will be submitting your code electronically.
    Your submission is due on the Friday of the week of the lab; the exact due time is listed on the [lab due